Shockwave Treatment Therapists

 Low Energy vs. High Energy Shockwave Treatments

-Your New York City physical therapist may recommend either low-energy or high-energy shockwave treatments.
+Your Brooklyn physical therapist may recommend either low-energy or high-energy shockwave treatments.
 The choice depends on your condition, the intensity of your pain and any mobility problems you may have.
 Low-energy shockwave therapy may help to improve early stage inflammatory conditions such as arthritis and inflammatory bowel disease.
 Low-energy shocks are often provided as a series of treatments.

 Improving Debilitating Conditions Using Shockwaves